 Doctor of Philosophy in English

-Our program has special strengths in ecocriticism and posthuman studies, U.S. ethnic literature, nineteenth-century U.S. literature, science and technology studies, and Victorian literature.
+Our literary studies faculty have special strengths in ecocriticism and posthuman studies, U.S. ethnic literature, nineteenth-century U.S. literature, science and technology studies, and Victorian literature.

-Our Rhetoric & Composition program has special strengths in genre and language theory, public and professional discourses, multimodality and digital rhetorics, translingualism, writing pedagogy, and global writing research.
+Our rhetoric and composition faculty have special strengths in genre and language theory, public and professional discourses, multimodality and digital rhetorics, translingualism, writing pedagogy, and global writing research.

-Our Creative Writing program has special strengths in the novel, environmental writing, drama, mixed-genre work, and short story collections.
+Our creative writing faculty have special strengths in the novel, environmental writing, drama, mixed-genre work, and short story collections.

 Admission to Graduate Studies